denoland/std/semver/README.md

 they parse.

 - `valid(v)`: Return the parsed version, or null if it"s not valid.
-- `inc(v, release)`: Return the version incremented by the release type (`major`, `premajor`, `minor`, `preminor`, `patch`, `prepatch`, or `prerelease`), or null if it"s not valid
+- `increment(v, release)`: Return the version incremented by the release type (`major`, `premajor`, `minor`, `preminor`, `patch`, `prepatch`, or `prerelease`), or null if it"s not valid
   - `premajor` in one call will bump the version up to the next major version